CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 In this task, you will be connecting an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes and will be enabling custom features by adding an Azure Arc data services extension and a custom location on the Azure Arc-enabled Kubernetes cluster.

 1. Run the below command to connect the existing Kubernetes to your Azure subscription using Azure Arc-enabled Kubernetes.
 Once you have run the command, it will take a few minutes to onboard the cluster to Azure Arc.

    ```
    az connectedk8s connect --name Arc-Data-Demo-DirectMode --resource-group azure-arc
    ```

    > **Note:** We have already defined your Cluster name and Azure resource group name in the above commands.
-If you are trying this in your subscription, please make sure that you have entered the correct details.
+If you are trying this in your subscription, please make sure that you have entered the correct details.This can take upto 2 mintues toc complete.

 1. Once the previous command is executed successfully, the provisioning state in output will show as succeeded.